Self Care Center

 If you are concerned that you may have an eating disorder, please answer the questions in the screening tool or see the resources below.
 If you are concerned that someone you know may have an eating disorder, see these tips and resources for a better understanding of the disorder and submit an EARS report if you are concerned about a North Park student

-Please email the University Nurse if you have concerns about an eating disorder.
+Please email Health Services if you have concerns about an eating disorder.

 The National Eating Disorders Association (NEDA) supports individuals and families affected by eating disorders, and serves as a catalyst for prevention, cures and access to quality care.